Bata - Case Study

 Analysis of process:

 - Defining the levels of detail for structuring the information classes.
-The fashion industry, characterised by extremely rapidly evolving dynamics, demands a multiplicity of perspectives: not only the time, the merchandise category, the sales outlet and the company but also the collection and the age of the goods, closely related to the sales potential.
-The philosophy underlying the choice of planning is based on the search for a benchmark somewhere between depth, accuracy and simulation speed.
+The fashion industry, characterized by extremely rapidly evolving dynamics, demands a multiplicity of perspectives: not only the time, the merchandise category, the sales outlet, and the company but also the collection and the age of the goods, closely related to the sales potential.
+The philosophy underlying the choice of planning is based on the search for a benchmark somewhere between depth, accuracy, and simulation speed.

 Integration of model into company context:

 - IT systems: the implementation of the model is based on the premise of the use of a suitable tool that must interact with company information flows.
-The efficient operation of the designed model is based on its capacity to acquire data, accurately and at the right times, from sources that are potentially heterogeneous and, in any event, not optimised in relation to these specific needs.
-In this specific case a multi-dimensional platform (BOARD) has been chosen, with specially tailored input criteria for the management system database.
+The efficient operation of the designed model is based on its capacity to acquire data, accurately and at the right times, from sources that are potentially heterogeneous and, in any event, not optimized in relation to these specific needs.
+In this specific case, a multi-dimensional platform (Board) has been chosen, with specially tailored input criteria for the management system database.

-- Organisation: the organisational impact of the increased complexity of the model is ever more significant, in terms of the coordination of the different actors in the process.
-From this point of view the analysis aims to balance the needs of the different users in order to make the individual contributions constructive.
+- Organization: the organizational impact of the increased complexity of the model is even more significant, in terms of the coordination of the different actors in the process.
+From this point of view, the analysis aims to balance the needs of the different users in order to make the individual contributions constructive.

 The link between procurements and sales is the distribution activity, which connects the different merchandise categories to the sales outlets.
-The objective is to maximise selling effectiveness, differentiating the goods according to the size, clientele, location and status of the individual sales outlet.
+The objective is to maximize selling effectiveness, differentiating the goods according to the size, clientele, location, and status of the individual sales outlet.

 The adoption of an integrated business planning model has had an immediate effect on the way of running the company.